Can it be walked on?

 What about shade?

 There have been no specific shade experiments.
-The experimental plots all receive shade at some time during the day, as does the Avondale Park lawn.
 This is where a little bit of plant knowledge will come in handy when selecting the species that you first use.

 Plants that like constant full sun will likely not do well in deep shade.
 The opposite is also likely to hold true.
 Having said that, I have noticed that plants that like shade in hotter and sunnier regions of the world can often happily take what we British think of as strong sun and tend to sulk in our cooler shade.